doofdoofsf/plotTimeSeries/README.md

       ** All tests passed
 ## Examples

 Example graphs are shown below.
-These are produced by from the data in the `test` directory
+These are produced from the data in the `test` directory

 #### A simple graph showing registrations by time
 !["registrations thumb"](https://raw.github.com/doofdoofsf/plotTimeSeries/master/test/output/acme_registrations_thumb.png)